-TCNJ Faculty are available to provide Teacher Professional Development workshops virtually, at your school, or in a hybrid format for Professional Development days or activities.
-It is a great way to ensure consistency of teacher learning, teambuilding and is very affordable.
-Workshops are typically two to six hours and include participant materials.
-Fees are based on number of hours, participants and content.
+TCNJ Faculty are available to provide professional development workshops virtually, at your school, or in a hybrid format.
+Workshops can vary from two to six hours and may span more than one day.
+Fees, which include participant materials, are based on number of hours, number of participants and the content.
 We are happy to work with you to develop workshops in all content areas.
-Click on each content area below to learn about some of our workshops:
+Click on each content area below to learn about some of our previous workshops.

 Student – Centered Learning: What does student-centered learning in mathematics look like?